hmxmilohax/Rock-Band-4-Deluxe/README.md

 To install these, copy the `ps4` folder inside each optional addition to your ps4 in the folder `/data/GoldHEN/RB4DX/` **AFTER** copying the main rb4dx ps4 folder.

+There is also a [tutorial for moving some in game HUD objects around](https://gist.github.com/LlysiX/839813295fb1c6ae1ae2ad60d40c646e) if you would like to personalize your RB4DX experience even more!

 # 🔨 Building (NOT standard download and install)

 ### Installing Python (Required)